 Performance Assays

 To understand how shifting wrack populations affects the performance of rocky shore grazers, we measured the growth and behavior of two grazer species [turban snails and juvenile red abalone (Haliotis rufescens)] fed kelp, devilweed, or an equal mixture of the two.
 We used red abalone as a proxy for black abalone because of logistical challenges of conducting research with endangered black abalone, including that the limited number of captive individuals that we have access to are mature adults that might grow extremely slowly.
-This approach is further justified because both abalone species include brown seaweeds as important components of their diets (Leighton & Boolootian, 1963; Nelson et al., 2002; Winter & Estes, 1992), and both abalone have similar growth rates (Ault, 2009)
+This approach is further justified because both abalone species include brown seaweeds as important components of their diets (Leighton & Boolootian, 1963; Nelson et al., 2002; Winter & Estes, 1992), and both abalone have similar growth rates (Ault, 2009).

-We collected turban snails from Sunset Cliffs Natural Park (Shell length = 6-10mm.
+We collected turban snails from Sunset Cliffs Natural Park (Shell length = 6-10mm).
 We used lab-reared, juvenile Red abalone from a single cohort (May 2017) provided by NOAA Southwest Fisheries.
 Because juvenile abalone have a greater capacity to grow than adults, we selected individuals 45-60mm in length.
 All organisms were transported to CMIL and placed in plastic containers (190 x 160 x 110mm) with mesh (2mm) covers as described above.
 The performance assay began March 5, 2020.
 At this time, all containers were completely submerged in tanks with 14°C recirculating, aerated water with a pH of 7.75.
 Due to facility closures because of the COVID-19 pandemic, we transported all organisms to LongLab GarageLab (a temporary recirculating seawater system setup in J. Long’s home garage) on March 19, 2020.
 The experiment was continued at this location until the termination of the experiment (April 17, 2020).
 At the GarageLab, water temperature was maintained at 15°C. Because artificial seawater was used at this facility, the pH was more basic (range from 8.4-8.7).
 We monitored ammonia and ammonium daily during the GarageLab portion and used these data to determine dates of partial water replacements (conducted on March 28 and April 1, 2020; 30% and 80%, respectively).

 Grazers were offered one of four diets (kelp, devilweed, a ~1:1 mixture of kelp: devilweed, or starvation, n=20).
 Although seaweed biomass was not quantified, we added enough seaweed to prevent grazers from becoming food-limited and we tried to add similar amounts of kelp and devilweed in the mixture treatment.
 We included the entire thallus (i.e., stipes, blades, and pneumatocysts) to account for tissue-specificity in grazer impacts.
 We assessed diet-related impacts on performance by calculating the change in dry soft tissue mass of the grazers.
-Final dry tissue mass was calculated by weighing this tissue after dissecting it from the shell, freezing the tissue at -80°C and freeze-drying it for 24 hours.
+Final dry tissue mass was calculated by weighing this tissue after dissecting it from the shell, freezing the tissue at -80°C, and freeze-drying it for 24 hours.
 To estimate initial dry tissue mass, we subsampled 20 individuals from each grazer species at the start of the experiment and calculated a regression of shell length to dry soft tissue mass.
 This regression was then used to estimate starting soft tissue biomass, non-lethally, based on initial shell lengths measurements.